Midvalley Express: West Valley City

-MVX will leave Taylorsville and enter West Valley by crossing under Interstate 215 and turning north onto 2700 West.
-The route will continue north on 2700 West, with 4 stops at approximately 4700 S (near the Calvin Rampton Complex), 4400 S (near the state complex and the American Express offices), 4100 South, and 3800 South.
-The route will reach its end by turning east onto 3650 South and entering West Valley Central Station, with its connection to the Green TRAX line.
+MVX leaves Taylorsville and enters West Valley by crossing under Interstate 215 and turning north onto 2700 West.
+The route continues north on 2700 West, stopping at the 4700 South 2700 West (near the Calvin Rampton Complex), 4500 South (serving the state complex and American Express offices), 4100 South, and 3800 South stations.
+The route will reach its northwestern terminus by turning west onto 3650 South and entering West Valley Central station’s bus loop, where it connects with the TRAX Green line.

-The route from West Valley to Murray is the same with the one exception that the eastbound stop at the east intersection of 4500/4700 South and Atherton Drive is on the side, rather than the median.
+The return route from West Valley to Murray is the same with one exception; the eastbound Riverboat Road stop is located on the curbside, rather than in the median of the road.